 - Two Way Mirror which will allow you to create two copies,

-- Three Way Mirror which will create three copies and “Parity” which will protect the data from a single drive failure.
+- Three-Way Mirror will create three copies and “Parity,” which will protect the data from a single drive failure.

-8. Next, on the type of storage that you have created, you will also need to decide upon the amount of storage that you need and that will depend on the type of storage pool that you have created.
-Once the available space on the physical drive has been filled up, you can simply add another physical storage and use the same.
+- Next, on the type of storage that you have created, you will also need to decide upon the amount of storage that you need, and that will depend on the type of storage pool that you have created.
+Once the available space on the physical drive is full, you can add another physical storage device and use the same.

-Using Storage Spaces is no big deal as it appears as a normal user space just like any other physical drive that is present on Windows.
+Using Storage Spaces is no big deal as it appears as normal userspace just like any other physical drive that is present on Windows.
 It will appear with the name and the letter you have assigned to the drive you have created.
 You can use it like any other drive present on your Windows device.

-Once you are done creating Storage Spaces, you can always head back to the control panel and create more Storage Spaces.
+Once you create Storage Spaces, you can always head back to the control panel and create more Storage Spaces.
 You might as well have as many Storage Spaces as you please to.
 The limitation comes in the form of the number of physical storage spaces that are available to you.

-2. In case you have been using the storage pool on your Windows 8 device, you can easily use Upgrade Pool option to upgrade the storage pool which can now only be used on a Windows 10 device.
-Once you are upgraded, you can now use the pool to remove drives as and when you wish to which will in a way optimize the available storage space with the pool.
+- In case you have been using the storage pool on your Windows 10 device, you can easily use the Upgrade Pool option to upgrade the storage pool.
+Once you upgrade, use the pool to remove drives as and when you wish to, which will, in a way, optimize the available storage space with the pool.

-3. Just go to the Add Drives option in order to add new drives which will increase the whole space related to your Storage Spaces.
+- Go to the Add Drives option to add new drives, which will increase the whole space related to your Storage Spaces.

-4. Windows 10 also has an Optimize Drive option which allows you to optimize the Storage Spaces.
-Although it is a new feature added to the Windows 10 version, a pool created in Windows 8 can be optimized after upgrading.
+Windows 10 also has an Optimize Drive option, which allows you to optimize the Storage Spaces.
+Although it is a new feature added to the Windows 10 version, you can optimize the pool in Windows 8 can be tuned after upgrading.

-5. In case you want to remove a particular physical storage creating the pool, all you need to do is expand the physical storage and select the drive you want to remove and click on the Prepare for Removal link which is present with it.
-Once the Windows has moved all the files to some other space it will show Ready for Removal message when you can remove your physical storage.
+- To remove particular physical storage creating the pool, all you need to do is expand the physical storage and select the drive you want to remove and click on the Prepare for Removal link, which is present with it.
+Once the Windows has moved all the files to some other space, it will show Ready for Removal message when you can remove your physical storage.

-6. The Disc Management can be utilized in order to partition the empty spaces available.
+- You can use the Disc Management partition for the empty spaces available.

-7. A storage pool that has been created can be removed from the system completely by the clicking on Delete option.
+- A storage pool can be deleted from the system by clicking on the Delete option.
 But you will lose all the data saved in the pool once you delete the Storage Spaces.
-Also, you have to click on the Delete Pool option in order to delete the pool that has been created.
+Also, you have to click on the Delete Pool option to delete the pool.

-Thus, you are completely briefed about how to go about creating, using, managing and deleting Storage Spaces.
-Go ahead and have fun with unlimited Storage Spaces created by putting a host of physical drives in connection to each other.
+Thus, you are entirely briefed about how to go about creating, using, managing, and deleting Storage Spaces.
+Go ahead and have fun with unlimited Storage Spaces created by putting a host of physical drives in connection with each other.